onojaMatthew/youverify-test/README.md

 ### To run API Test

-API testing can be ran at the service level.
-This means that each service is tested in isolation.
+API testing can be run at the service level.
+This means that each service is tested in isolation but it requires other services to be running for communication purposes.
 Below is a detail information of how to test the APIs:

 #### Testing the product service